 Allison, adopter, mum and step-mum

-2. Don’t be hard on yourself – there’s a lot of pressure to have the picture-perfect Christmas but we all know that’s not real life and having a more realistic view of what Christmas ‘should be’ will make it easier if things to go a little off-plan.
+There’s a lot of pressure to have the picture-perfect Christmas but we all know that’s not real life and having a more realistic view of what Christmas ‘should be’ will make it easier if things to go a little off-plan.

-Lower your expectations and just try and go with the flow.
+My advice for Christmas would be to lower your expectations and just try and go with the flow.
 Expect that over-stimulation may lead to wobbly moments.
 Try and build some calm time in.
 Stick to routine as much as possible.

 Stacy, mam of child

 First Christmas and for as long as you need to, keep it low key.
 Don’t expect the children to eat a Christmas dinner and tell other adults in the house that you don’t want pressure on them.
+Make sure you label a present from you as parents so they don’t think you have left them out.

 Laura, mum of two